William R. Caddy

 William Robert Caddy (August 8, 1925 – March 3, 1945) was a United States Marine who sacrificed his life to save the lives of his platoon leader and platoon sergeant during the Battle of Iwo Jima.
-For his bravery, he posthumously received his nation's highest military decoration – the Medal of Honor.
+For his bravery, Caddy posthumously received his nation's highest military decoration – the Medal of Honor.
 He was the 72nd Marine of World War II to receive this honor.